 Most lenders — both banks and online lenders — offer online applications that require minimal initial paperwork.
 With some banks, you’ll go in person to apply for the loan.
 In this case, you may want to contact the bank for a list of required documents ahead of time.

-Once your application is received, the lender should be in contact within a few days to discuss your business’s eligibility and additional paperwork required.
-But the exact amount of time until you get the funding can vary depending on the lender and type of loan.
+Once your application is received, the lender should be in contact within a few days to discuss your business’s eligibility and any additional paperwork required.
+But, the exact amount of time until you get the funding can vary depending on the lender and type of loan.

 Every lender is different.
 Some may take only a few days to review your application.
 Others may take weeks.
 Many online lenders boast funding in as little as one to two business days.
 An SBA loan can take 30 to 90 days or more to fully process.

 However, since the average application requires basic documentation, you can have a Small Business Development Center review it.
-They can give you tips, advice and strategy on how to improve your application — and thus your chances for approval.
+They can give you tips, advice and strategies on improving your application — and thus your chances for approval.

 If you’re considering applying for a business loan, you first need to decide what type of loan your business needs, how much you can afford and if your business meets the minimum qualifications.